veershetti/ksheerodaya/README.md

-# ksheerodaya
+# dockerpublic
-this is my  dairy software
+this is my python file